Confinement in $(1+1)$ dimensions: a holographic perspective from I-branes: The supergravity backgrounds

 \section{The supergravity backgrounds}

 In this section we write the supergravity backgrounds studied.
-The first background already appears in the bibliography \cite{Khuri:1993ii}, the second background is new.
+The first background already appears in the bibliography \cite{Khuri:1993ii,Cowdall:1998bu}, the second background is new.
 We refer the reader to Appendices \ref{appendix1} and \ref{appendix2} for detailed derivations.
 The associated charges are studied.
-A black hole solution is obtained as a bonus, by performing analytic continuations.
-Some characteristic observables of the black hole are calculated.
+A black membrane solution is obtained as a bonus, by performing analytic continuations.
+Some characteristic observables of the black membrane are calculated.